trimble-oss/modus-web-components/CONTRIBUTING.md

 ## Getting Started

 ### Before you get started

 Before you get started we STRONGLY recommend that you save yourself a lot of time by scheduling a pre-design.
 Our PRs that had a predesign went smoothly and the ones that didn’t had lots of changes.
 Please schedule the predesign.
 You can request a predesign session in the Modus Web Components chat group: https://mail.google.com/chat/u/0/#chat/space/AAAAQFpPtIY

 To prepare for the predesign session please:

-Bring you link to the approved Modus Sigma designs (we only  contribute Figma approved components) Bring documentation on the component
+- Bring your link to the approved Modus Figma designs (we only contribute Figma approved components)
+- Bring documentation on the component

 ### Running the App